suryavan11/RtextSummary/README.md

     library(RtextSummary)
     library(stringr)

-read train and test datasets into the respective dataframes. the dataframes should have columns for document ids and document text.
+Read train and test datasets into the respective dataframes.
+The dataframes should have columns for document ids and document text.
-Any other columns are passed through without any changes
+Any other columns are passed through without any changes.

     traindf
     testdf

-    # preprocess text: lowercase, clean etc as needed.
+Preprocess text: lowercase, clean etc as needed.
-    # After preprocessing, the only puncutation present in the text should be periods that define the end of sentences
-    # some example preprocessing code is below
+After preprocessing, the only puncutation present in the text should be periods that define the end of sentences Some example preprocessing code is below
     traindf$doctxt = str_replace_all( str_to_lower(traindf$doctxt),'[^a-z. ]','' )
     testdf$doctxt = str_replace_all( str_to_lower(testdf$doctxt),'[^a-z. ]','' )

-    # initialize a new class
-    # the default stopword list 'stopwords_longlist' provided with the package is used below.
+Initialize a new class.
+The default stopword list 'stopwords_longlist' provided with the package is used below.

     summary.model = TextSummary$new( RtextSummary::stopwords_longlist )

-    # fit the model
+Fit the model

     summary.model$fit(traindf$doctxt)

-    # save the model for future use
+Save the model if needed for future use

     saveRDS(summary.model, path.to.file)

-    # get sentence-level summary for new data.
-    # topN, weight_threshold, replace_char values are not used if return_sentences = T
+Get sentence-level summary for new data. topN, weight_threshold, replace_char values are not used if return_sentences = T

     testdf_sentence_level = summary.model$transform(testdf,
                                                     doc_id = 'docid',
                                                     txt_col = 'doctxt',